OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

         variables can also perform their own validation when being assigned to another public variable.
 OpenMDAO's public variables are implemented using Traits, an open source extension to Python authored by Enthought, Inc.

+      **PuTTY**
+        A free terminal emulator application that can act as a client for SSH, Telnet, rlogin, and raw TCP computing protocols.

       **Pyevolve**